amirongit/notecode/elasticsearchInAction.md

 ### Full-Text Search
 operators are applied between multiple space-separated terms in "value" fields
 #### Match
-used to perform full-text search on a single field<br/>
+- used to perform full-text search on a single field
-logical operator is indicated by the `operator` parameter (defaults to "OR")<br/>
+- logical operator is indicated by the `operator` parameter (defaults to "OR")
-number of allowed misspells is indicated by `fuzziness` parameter<br/>
+- number of allowed misspells is indicated by `fuzziness` parameter
 ```
 GET <indices>/_search
 {